 You can stop contributing to your Roth IRA in its entirety and your balance will continue to increase due to compound interest.
 The excellent thing about compound interest is it’s earned on the interest that you earned the year prior, whereas simple interest is interest earned only on contributions.
 Simple interest is nice but compound interest will change your life!

-An Example of Compound Interest in Action in a Roth IRA Account
+An Example of Compound Interest in Action

 Let’s say you’re starting to contribute to your Roth IRA very late in life.
 You’re 45 years old and you realize it’s time to finally begin building your retirement nest egg.
 But you barely make enough to cover the bills, so your contribution will only amount to $2500 per year.